 a.
 Increase the prevalence of physical therapists providing prevention (primary, secondary, tertiary) and wellness services.

 b.
-Promote implementation of innovative models of practice that target patient- and client-centered care.
+Promote implementation of new or participation in existing innovative models of practice that target patient- and client-centered care.

 c.
 Develop mechanisms to identify, prioritize, and address existing and emerging population-based health needs that will impact physical therapy.